rohanpotta-v/ML-Flow/README.md

 | **Storage Backend**    | File system, S3, GCS, etc.                       | Any cloud remote + Git                         |
 | **Integration with Git**| ❌ Not tightly coupled (Works independent)      | ✅ Strong Git integration                      |

+To install:
+    pip install mlflow
+    mlflow ui => used to give the UI and starts the UI

+Experiment: The "Folder" or Project
+Think of an experiment as a container or project workspace.
+It groups multiple related model training attempts (aka runs) together.

+You define an experiment once.
+Each time you try a different model configuration, it creates a new run within that experiment.

+Run: A Single Execution
+A run is one single execution of your training pipeline — with specific parameters, code, metrics, and artifacts.